tepoltlab/RhithroLoxo_DE/README.md

 install.package("cowplot")
 ```

-Okay now you're all set to actually run the DESeq2 and WGCNA analyses from the jupyter notebook!
+Okay now you're all set to actually run the DESeq2 and WGCNA analyses from their respective jupyter notebooks!

 ### Running `GO_MWU`